 - In a worst-case scenario, cause an explosion

-If your phone is overheating, a software or hardware defect could be the cause.
-But before you jump to that conclusion, consider these common issues that cause a phone to overheat and how to prevent it.
+If your phone is overheating and your find yourself asking, "why is my phone hot?", a software or hardware defect could be the cause.
+But, before you jump to that conclusion, consider these common issues that cause a phone to overheat and how to prevent it.

-You’ve been watching videos or playing games for hours.
+You’ve been watching videos or playing games for hours, and now you find yourself asking, "why is my phone hot?"
 Streaming movies or playing games for long periods of time taxes your phone’s CPU.
 If the phone is charging while you’re playing, it can become hot and reduce the battery’s performance.

 You have too many apps running at once.
-Every app running in the background taps into your phone’s processor, its memory (called RAM), and its battery.
+Every app running in the background (or, "background apps") taps into your phone’s processor, its memory (called RAM), and its battery.
 The more apps you have, the higher the energy demand.
-App updates often fix software bugs than can degrade your phone’s efficiency and performance, so be sure to update your apps to keep this from happening.
+App updates often fix software bugs that can degrade your phone’s efficiency and performance, so be sure to update your apps to keep this from happening.

 You have a bad signal.
 Your phone is always working to find a signal, whether it be cellular, WiFi, or Bluetooth.
 If you’re in a location with a weak cellular signal or no WiFi, your phone is working overtime, putting more energy into the mobile antenna.